Louise Beall Adams

 - During a visit to Grandmother and Granddaddy Torbert in Demopolis, about 1952, their grandchildren were photographed together.

 - A snapshot was taken during the 1950s of Louise Torbert in front of Bailey's Drug Store, with Betty Kate Boozer on the left, and Joan Vaughn on the right.

 - A photographic portrait was made of Louise Torbert, about 1960.

 - Louise Beall Adams became a widow at the 29 June 1973 death of her husband James Everett Torbert.

 - Louise Beall Adams died on 6 February 1978 at age 84 in Demopolis, Marengo County, Alabama.

-- She was buried at Demopolis Memorial Gardens Cemetery in Demopolis, Marengo County, Alabama.
+- She was interred at Demopolis Memorial Gardens Cemetery, Demopolis, Marengo County, Alabama.